mattroumaya/blog/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a Data Analyst at the National Board of Medical Examiners.
 In my spare time, I am a freelance analyst of sorts, specializing in survey design & analysis, data cleaning with R, and ad-hoc data requests of all types.
 I am looking to connect with fellow R users to collaborate, learn, and work together in the survey analysis space, and am always open to exploring a freelance opportunity.
-I live in Philadelphia with my amazing wife Molly and our two cats, Mango and Phil
+I live in Philadelphia with my amazing wife Molly and our two cats, Mango and Phil.